trujunzhang/App-1.4.26-2-fixed/README.md

 - styles: These files define styles used among components/pages
 - contributingGuides: This is just a set of markdown files providing guides and insights to aid developers in learning how to contribute to this repo

-**Note:** There is also a directory called `/docs`, which houses the Ieatta Help site.
+**Note:** There is also a directory called `/docs`, which houses the Expensify Help site.
 It's a static site that's built with Jekyll and hosted on GitHub Pages.

 ## File naming/structure
 Files should be named after the component/function/constants they export, respecting the casing used for it. ie: